Ipswich City Council has strict laws regarding shopping trolleys to reduce the number of trolleys that are removed from shopping centres.

-Ipswich has become the first city in Queensland to introduce a new local law requiring supermarkets and retailers to install a shopping trolley wheel lock containment system in an effort to clean up local parks, creeks and rivers.
+Ipswich City Council local laws require supermarkets and retailers to install a shopping trolley wheel lock containment system in an effort to clean up local parks, creeks and rivers.

 No, Retailers and supermarkets with less than 20 trolleys are not required to install the shopping trolley containment system.
 However if the retailer/supermarket receive two or more infringement notices for their trolleys being found away from their store within a 12 month period they will be required to install the system.